+iani weight io:

 Machine Hard Minimum 85kg

 Machine Soft Maximum 93kg

-Combined Rider+Motorcyle 148kg
+Combined Rider + Motorcycle 148kg

+Minimum total weight of Motorcycle + Rider: 148 kg with the machines with its fuel tank in place and the rider dressed as to race, including helmet.
 IF the motorcycle has achieved or exceeded the 'Machine Soft Maximum Weight' then the combined minimum weight does not need to be reached.
 The bike alone may never at any time be below the 'Machine Hard Minimum Weight'.
-This limits the maximum amount of ballast that can be added to the machines
+This limits the maximum amount of ballast that can be added to the machines.